Seven of Cups

 Whatever you choose, the real point of the Seven of Cups is to balance needs and wants with reality and growth as a person.

 It also notes that decisions are always a limitation; you can’t do everything, which means following your dreams means you have to filter it down to one or two at a time.
-Choose wisely!
+Pick wisely!

 You have made one or more decisions that represent an either-or crossroads.
-Make sure your solution creates growth in your as a person rather than just fulfilling spurious wants for fame or recognition.
+Make sure your solution creates growth in you as a person rather than just fulfilling spurious wants for fame or recognition.
 More importantly, the card asks you to be sure you are aiming for long term contentment rather than short term happiness.

 You are approaching a decision that will decide between a number of financial strategies, some of which may be safe and boring, whilst others may mean making you wealthy very quickly – if they work out.

-In making this decision, what you want vs what you need should be tempered by what is likely and what will leave you content with your decision.
+In making this decision, what you want vs. what you need should be tempered by what is likely and what will leave you content with your decision.

 You have made a decision regarding finance.
 This card asks you to be sure you are somewhere between meeting your dreams and playing safe, as being at either extreme will result in a loss or a regret.